Bill Mueller: Coaching career

 On November 17, 2006, the Dodgers announced that Mueller was retiring as a baseball player, and had been hired as a special assistant to the general manager.

 On June 15, 2007, Mueller was named Los Angeles Dodgers interim hitting coach when Eddie Murray was fired.
 After a month on the job, manager Grady Little announced that the Dodgers would be removing the "interim" tag and that Mueller would remain the teams's hitting coach through the end of the season.

 After the season, it was announced that Mueller would be giving up his role as hitting coach to return to a front office position.

 Mueller served as a special assistant to General Manager Ned Colletti through the 2012 season, when he left that position to become a full-time scout.

 On November 22, 2013, Mueller was named hitting coach of the Chicago Cubs under new manager Rick Renteria.
 On October 7, 2014, he subsequently resigned that position, a week after his assistant, Mike Brumley, was dismissed by the Cubs.

 On November 17, 2014, Cardinals GM John Mozeliak announced "We have an upcoming deal with Billy Mueller." on the hiring of a Cardinals new assistant hitting coach.

 Mueller was named the first-base coach after third-base coach Jose Oquendo was placed on medical leave of absence on March 27, 2016.
 After being named assistant hitting coach for the 2017 season, he missed part of the first half after taking a personal leave of absence, but returned on June 27.
 Mueller was fired by the Cardinals along with manager Mike Matheny on July 14, 2018.

 On January 17, 2022, Mueller was hired by the Washington Nationals as part of the team's player development staff.

+On January 19, 2024, Mueller was hired as the assistant hitting coach for the Miami Marlins.
+On October 2, 2024, Mueller was fired alongside the entirety of the Marlins coaching staff.